GONQ/noisebot/README.md

 - Attackers can't tell the difference between real and fake messages.
 Noise strengthens anonymity on the network.

+### Warning:

+If API is configured with apinotify path prior to install noisebot will erase that configuration and replace it with the noisebot configuration.
+One would need to edit noisebot source to fire more than one script with apinotifypath.
+Noisebot is designed to run on its own Bitmessage daemon but a little tweaking can make it play nice in a multiple plugin setup.
+Noisebot does this to ensure keys.dat errors don't hang up Bitmessage while noisebot is running.

 # Installation:

 - Shut down PyBitmessage.
 It must be closed for installation hook.